 In today’s world, selling on a marketplace is one of the surest ways to reach the growing number of shoppers who are moving their purchasing habits online.
 With over 182 million active users and counting, eBay is the third largest marketplace in terms of US market share and recently saw a 29% boost in GMV in the second quarter of this year.
 So, it’s no wonder that merchants include selling on eBay as a key part of their eCommerce strategy.
 But how do sellers get their products to stand out among the competition?
-Ebay offers an advertising program, called Promoted Listings, that gives sellers an opportunity to get a leg up on competitors.
+Aside from using Feedonomics to create and optimize your product listings for eBay, the marketplace also offers an advertising program, Promoted Listings, that gives sellers an opportunity to get a leg up on the competition.
 In this post, we’ll go over the key elements of eBay’s advertising program.

 What are Promoted Listings?